kristjanr/wise-cs/scraped-data/sections/03-holding-money/subsections/02-adding-money-to-your-balances/articles/01-how-do-i-add-money-to-a-balance/content.md

+# Adding money to your balances
-# How do I add money to a balance?
+## How do I add money to a balance?
 There are a couple of different ways you can add money to your Wise balances.

 ### Add money through Wise